-From the Allergic Living archives.
-First published in the magazine in 2005.
+From the Allergic Living magazine archives.

-These are prime dating years for 16-year-old Lisa Gordon, an outgoing Grade 11 student from a northern suburb of Toronto.
+THESE are prime dating years for 16-year-old Lisa Gordon, an outgoing student from a northern suburb of Toronto.
 But long before Lisa gets to the first kiss, she has to ask a few questions that are not likely to be written into any romantic plot:

 No longer can those first few fumbled kisses just happen by chance or circumstance.
 It is a new world for Lisa and other teenagers with food allergies who are entering the dating arena, and that world can be dangerous.
 A kiss, even a careful peck on the cheek, can cause an allergic reaction or even a potentially fatal anaphylactic attack.